dougeby/IntuneDocs/intune-user-help/resolve-access-point-restrictions.md

 ---
 # required metadata

-title: Resolve access point restrictions
+title: Resolve access point restrictions set in Intune
 description: Review the 3 common messages for Intune's access point restriction policies and learn how to resolve them
 keywords:
 author: lenewsad